Trump dislikes border security deal but Republicans urge support

 Nevertheless, Trump said he did not expect another shutdown, while continuing to insist he could find a way to bypass Congress and build a wall without lawmakers.

-The Republican president repeated his insistence that if Congress did not provide the funding, he would press forward with building a wall, writing: "Regardless of Wall money, it is being built as we speak!"

-White House aides are considering having Trump sign the compromise deal but also try to move money that has already been allocated for other programs to instead build the wall, one official said.
-Trump may need approval from Democrats in the House to be able to do so.

-Funding for the Department of Homeland Security, the Justice Department and a host of other agencies is due to end on Saturday after the expiration of a stopgap measure that ended the longest federal shutdown in U.S. history.
+Funding for the Department of Homeland Security, the Justice Department and a host of other agencies is due to expire when the calendar turns to Saturday after the expiration of a stopgap measure that ended the longest federal shutdown in U.S. history.
 Monday's tentative funding agreement would keep the government open until Sept.
 30, the end of the federal fiscal year.

 "I have to study it.
 I'm not happy about it," Trump told reporters at the White House about the deal, which would need to be passed by the Democratic-led House of Representatives and Republican-controlled Senate and signed by him.